sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Transformer_Architecuture.md

 - Single Self-Attention might only capture one type of relationship (e.g., "Apple" and "eat" are both about food).
 But what about grammar?
 What about tone?
 A single pass misses nuances.
 - Instead of one final vector per word, you get 8 different vectors per word (may be representing grammar, topic, emotion, etc.), which are squashed together to create a super-vector that captures everything.
 - What it learns, such as grammar, tone, emotional context is all dependent on the self attention happening in parallely.

+### What is Squashing?

+- The multiple vectors (assuming 8 or 16) are first concatenated (joined end to end) and then multiplied by a learned weight matrix (Wo) to project them back to the original dimension.
+(Can be 512 or so)

+### Notable Detail

+- If the model dimension is 512 and there are 8 heads, each head works with 512/8 = 64 dimensions, not the full 512.
+So the total computation stays manageable.

+---

 ### Encoder Stack